ViacomCBS is getting into the Plus game with Paramount Plus, an expansion and rebrand of the company's CBS All Access streaming offering.

 CBS All Access originals (The Good Fight, The Stand, Star Trek: Discovery and The Twilight Zone) will also make the jump to Paramount Plus.

 Subs will get Paramount Plus originals, too.
 The streamer plans 36 original series in 2021.

 Chiwetel Ejiofor will star in Paramount Plus original The Man Who Fell to Earth, which is based on Walter Tevis's novel (and the 1976 David Bowie film) of the same name.

-Also announced is a reboot of MTV's The Real World franchise with the cast of the first season of reality series reuniting for The Real World Homecoming: New York.
+Subscribers will find reboots on the service, too, including MTV's The Real World franchise with the cast of the first season of the reality series reuniting for The Real World Homecoming: New York.
 Other confirmed reboots include Frasier and Rugrats.

 On the kids' front, the service will have original series Kamp Koral, from Nickelodeon's SpongeBob SquarePants, and original film The SpongeBob Movie: Sponge on the Run.

 Live programming will also be available to subs, which includes content from local CBS stations, CBSN, CBS Sports HQ and ET Live.